Nothin' to Lose (Kiss song): Background

-Gene Simmons, the sole writer of the song, admitted that the song's lyrics chronicled the singer coercing his girlfriend into trying anal sex, and his subsequent enjoyment of it.
+Gene Simmons, the sole writer of the song, admitted that the song's lyrics chronicled the singer coercing his girlfriend into trying anal sex, and her subsequent enjoyment of it.
 Gene Simmons, Paul Stanley, and Peter Criss share the lead vocals on the song.

 The song was the first Kiss song to feature an extra player, as Bruce Foster played piano on the track.
 His contribution was noted on the sleeve of the album.
 "Nothin' to Lose" was one of the first songs Kiss performed on their first national appearances, on ABC's In Concert on February 19 (the show aired on March 29).
 Other songs performed on the show were "Firehouse" and "Black Diamond".

 Reception

 Cash Box said that "one of the finest, new heavy metal bands to come out of New York City in some time debuts here (with Kerner-Wise at the controls) with a very heavy, very tasty rocker reminiscent of Deep Purple, yet able to stand freely alone on its own merits."
 Record World called it a "hard rocker par excellence" with "big gutsy vocals and heavy instrumentals."
+AllMusic noted it as "a good example of the band's skill for mixing hard rock riffs with good-time pop hooks."